Concentration (game show): NBC (1958–1973)

 Concentration was originally slated to debut on NBC on July 28, 1958, but its debut ended up being delayed until August 25, 1958.
 Concentration was first hosted by Hugh Downs, who was also the announcer for Tonight Starring Jack Paar and working as one of the NBC Radio Monitor staff.
 Concentration was broadcast at the time that Truth or Consequences had been aired; NBC moved Truth or Consequences to its afternoon schedule.

 Concentration remains the longest-running game show on NBC and held the record for longest continuous daytime run on network television until it was eclipsed in March 1987 by the CBS daytime version of The Price Is Right (beginning September 4, 1972).
 Concentration is currently the sixth longest-running daytime/syndicated game show behind The Price Is Right and the syndicated versions of Wheel of Fortune (1983–present), Jeopardy!
 (1984–present), Family Feud (1999–present), and Who Wants to Be a Millionaire (2002-2019).

-The money shower segment in 1972.
-Winning contestants entered this booth where bills valued from $5 to $100 were blown in the air.
-The contestant had one minute to catch as many flying bills as possible and pass them through the small window as shown.
-The contestant won the amount he or she was able to catch in the cash shower.

 Concentration was an NBC in-house production, apart from the earliest episodes.
 As a result of the 1950s quiz scandals, the network purchased the rights to Concentration and three other games (Twenty-One, Dough Re Mi and Tic-Tac-Dough) from producers Barry and Enright.
 NBC/Universal still holds exclusive rights to both the format and extant episodes of Concentration; however, due to Financial Interest and Syndication Rules, this version is owned by CBS Media Ventures.